Analysis | The White House stumbles on its delicate infrastructure dance

 The Republicans who’d spent weeks negotiating the bipartisan bill said they felt betrayed, as if Biden had involved them in crafting a strategy that could end up with Democrats just doing the big stuff without them — while claiming to have gotten major bipartisan buy-in on their proposal.

-“No deal by extortion!” tweeted Sen. Lindsey Graham (R-S.C.), who had endorsed the agreement.
+“No deal by extortion!” tweeted Sen. Lindsey O. Graham (R-S.C.), who had endorsed the agreement.

 Sen. Bill Cassidy (R-La.), one of the Republicans who negotiated the deal, told Politico he was “blindsided” by Biden’s demand.